 Oral skills are focused on everyday communication needs such as the ability to introduce oneself and one's family, discussion about one's leisure activities and the use of simple expressions in basic conversation.
 These skills are developed by use of a lively text and CD series, and various cultural activities throughout the year.

-Writing skills involve mastering both the Hiragana and Katakana writing systems, and developing a basic understanding of the role of Kanji (Chinese) characters.
+Writing skills involve decipering the Hiragana writing system, while being introduced to the katakana writing system for recognition and developing a basic understanding of the role of Kanji (Chinese) characters.
 Students are exposed to a range of Japanese texts, moving gradually from recognition of whole words, through to reading and writing of sentences and short passages.
 Students use discovery skills to identify the operating processes for both paper dictionaries and word processors on their computers.

-The cultural focus of Year 8 is the development of understanding of Japanese daily life, highlighting not only the differences, but also the similarities between the two countries.
-Contact with Japanese exchange students and visiting teachers is a key element of this process.
+The cultural focus of Year 8 is the development of understanding of Japanese daily life, highlighting not only the differences, but also the similarities between Australia and Japan.
+When possible, contact with Japanese exchange students and visiting teachers is a key element of this process.